-Applications must be submitted via eSeaGrant by December 8, 2023 at 11:59 p.m.
+Applications must be submitted via the VASG website (www.vaseagrant.org) by December 13, 2024 at 11:59 p.m.
 Students will receive an email from VASG one week prior to the due date if any elements of their application have not been submitted.
 Each application must include the following elements: